 Let's now create two helpers supposed to initialize and cleanup our DMA setup.
-We will call serial_init_dma() right before registering the misc device.
+We will call serial_init dma() right before registering the misc device.
 In the ->probe() error path and in the remove callback, we will call serial_cleanup_dma().
+Make sure that errors are handled correctly and returned to the caller.
+A special case should be handled when no DMA channel is available (with the -ENODEV code returned) in order to fallback to the the serial_fops_pio file operations.